fusioncharts/vue-fusioncharts/README.md

 > FusionCharts component for Vue

-This component allows to easily insert `FusionCharts` to your `Vue.js` projects and works in the `Vue.js` Way.
+FusionCharts component for Vue allows to easily include `FusionCharts` to your `Vue.js` projects.

 ## Installation